-(2) These rules govern the terms of participation of every participant in the Event ("Participants") and are binding on them.
-A precondition of participation is full acceptance of these rules.
+(2) These regulations govern the terms of participation of every participant in the Event ("Participants") and are binding to them.
+A precondition to participate is full acceptance of these regulations.

-(3) The Organizer has complete discretion in respect of the Event and is entitled at any time to make decisions relating to the event, particularly to change the route, to extend or shorten to a reasonable extent the distance of the Stage for objective reasons (e.g. damage to roads) - even shortly before the Stage in question.
+(3) The Organizer has complete event authority and is entitled at any time to make decisions relating to the event, particularly to change the route, to extend or shorten to a reasonable extent the distance of the stage for objective reasons (e.g. damage to roads) - even shortly before the stage in question.

-(4) Instructions from Event staff and uniformed forces (police, fire service, THW - technical assistance organization) must be complied with immediately and in full.
-In the event of non-compliance the Organiser is entitled to penalize the Participant in question (see point 22 of these rules entitled "Sanctions").
-"Event Staff" and those acting on behalf of the Organiser means all those persons identified as such (e.g. marshals).
+(4) Instructions from Event staff and uniformed forces (police, fire service, THW - technical assistance organization) must be complied completely and immediately.
+In the event of non-compliance, the Organizer is entitled to penalize the Participant in question (see point "Sanctions" of these regulations).
+"Event Staff" and those acting on behalf of the Organizer means all those persons identified as such (e.g. marshals).